 Attachment.
 Attach a statement to this return showing the organization's share of the partnership's gross income from the unrelated trade or business, and its share of the partnership deductions directly connected with the unrelated gross income.
-Also, see Attachments on page 6 for other information you must include.
+Also, see Attachments earlier for other information you must include.